xanderlent/intel-npu-highlevel-rpms/README.md

 ### Packaged software and dependencies:
 - intel-npu-acceleration-library (TODO)
   - neural-compressor (with +pt extra, since torch is already packaged in Fedora, but without +tf since Tensorflow isn't) (TODO)
-    - opencv-python-headless (substituted with opencv)
+    - opencv-python-headless (substituted with packaged opencv)
     - pycocotools
-      - oldest-supported-numpy (substituted with numpy)
+      - oldest-supported-numpy (substituted with packaged numpy)
     - transformers (TODO)
   - transformers (TODO)
     - tokenizers (TODO)
+      - rust-numpy
     - safetensors (+numpy,+torch extras, since they're in Fedora, but without other extras like Tensorflow)
   - pyroma (only required for +dev)
   - sphinx-book-theme (only required for +dev)